 Fiscal: related to the financial transactions of a university, especially those required for audit or tax purposes.

 Historical: of long-term value to document past events.
-This may arise from exceptional age and/or connection with some significant historical event or person associated with the CSU and/or CIVital: critical to maintain to ensure operational continuity for the CSU and/or CI after a disruption or disaster.
+This may arise from exceptional age and/or connection with some significant historical event or person associated with the CSU and/or CSUCI.

+Vital: critical to maintain to ensure operational continuity for the CSU and/or CSUCI after a disruption or disaster.
 Vital records or information may fall into any one of the above value categories.

 Text: